andrewmoles2/rTrainIntroduction/Workshop2/rWorkshop2.md

 # Indexing vectors

 Indexing is a technical term for accessing elements of a vector.
 Think of it like selecting books from a book shelf.
-The vector is your book shelf, you are the index picking what book, or books, you want to read.
+The vector is your book shelf, the index determines the book, or books you pick from the shelf.

 ![Designed by macrovector / Freepik](https://github.com/andrewmoles2/rTrainIntroduction/blob/master/Workshop2/images/6714.jpg?raw=true){width=30%}